deployKF/deployKF/README.md

         - `127.0.0.1 minio-console.deploykf.example.com`
     2. port forward the service using `kubectl` (default: `Service/kubeflow-gateway` in `Namespace/deploykf-istio-gateway`):
         - `kubectl port-forward --namespace deploykf-istio-gateway Service/kubeflow-gateway 8080:8080 8443:8443`
-    3. open the Kubeflow UI in your browser:
+    3. open the dashboard in your browser:
         - https://deploykf.example.com:8443/
-    4. use the following default credentials (if you have not changed them):
+    4. use one of the following default credentials (if you have not changed them):
+        - super-admin:
             - username: `admin@example.com`
             - password: `admin`
+        - user-1:
+            - username: `user1@example.com`
+            - password: `user1`
+        - user-2:
+            - username: `user2@example.com`
+            - password: `user2`
-5. whenever you want to update your Kubeflow deployment, you can repeat steps 1-4, to update your existing manifests
+5. whenever you want to change your deployKF, you can repeat steps 1 and 3, to update your existing manifests
-    - _TIP: any manual changes made in the `--output-dir` will be overwritten by the `deploykf generate` command, so please only make changes in your `--values` files_
-       - if you have changes that are not yet possible to make with a `--values` file, please [raise an issue](https://github.com/deployKF/deployKF/issues)

 ## Troubleshooting